Post-translational modification

-In molecular biology, post-translational modification (PTM) is the covalent process of changing proteins following protein biosynthesis.
+Post-translational modifications (PTMs) are the covalent processes of changing proteins following their synthesis, and release from ribosomes.
+PTMs are reversible editing events used and carried out in the overall process of post-translational regulation – the control of the levels of active protein; an irreversible event is proteolysis (protein degradation).
+PTMs enable the protein's function to be diversified and extended beyond the dictates of transcription.
+As of 2023 there are more than 650 known types of PTM.
+PTMs are also prokaryotic processes.

 PTMs may involve enzymes or occur spontaneously.
-Proteins are created by ribosomes, which translate mRNA into polypeptide chains, which may then change to form the mature protein product.
+Proteins are created by ribosomes, which translate mRNA into polypeptide chains, which may then change to form the mature protein product, which is then released from the ribosome.
 PTMs are important components in cell signalling, as for example when prohormones are converted to hormones.

 Post-translational modifications can occur on the amino acid side chains or at the protein's C- or N- termini.
 They can expand the chemical set of the 22 amino acids by changing an existing functional group or adding a new one such as phosphate.
 Phosphorylation is highly effective for controlling the enzyme activity and is the most common change after translation.
 Many eukaryotic and prokaryotic proteins also have carbohydrate molecules attached to them in a process called glycosylation, which can promote protein folding and improve stability as well as serving regulatory functions.
 Attachment of lipid molecules, known as lipidation, often targets a protein or part of a protein attached to the cell membrane.